sseth18/Project-5-CSC509/README.md

  ## Arrays and Loops

- Short introuctory homework assignment that we performed on arrays and iterating over them.
+ Short introductory homework assignment that we performed on arrays and iterating over them.

  ## Coding Bat Problems